YaleDevUni/CS_courses/README.md

 # CS_courses
-Computer Science Course of University of Victoria
+Computer Science Courses of University of Victoria